-Inghams (ASX:ING): Why the sudden surge in the last 3 months?
+Inghams (ASX:ING): Why the sudden volatility in the last 12 months?

-It is the latter.
-And there is a lot to like about this company.
-It possesses many positive traits including a market-leading position, a long history and being in a recession-proof industry – although this has not always helped it.
+We think there is a lot to like about this company.
+It possesses many positive traits including a market-leading position, a long history and being in a recession-proof industry.
+But during these tough economic times, the company has not benefited as much as you might expect.

 Introduction to Inghams (ASX:ING)